 Students train on state-of-the-art dental equipment.
-The Dental Programs have all-digital patient records, 12 patient chairs, panoramic and regular x-ray machines, and a hands-free sterilization area.
-A dentist and other dental professionals teach all the courses and oversee all lab work.
+The Dental Programs have all-digital patient records, ADEC patient chairs, panoramic and regular x-ray machines, and a hands-free sterilization area.
+Dental hygienists, dental assistants, and dentists teach all the program specific courses and oversee all lab work.

 Advanced students work with a variety of populations, both at the program center at the W.B.
 Wicker Business Campus, in Sanford, and in area dental practices.
 At the program site, they provide basic oral health care for under-served populations and other community members.
 As part of their training, they serve internships in the community with area dentists.
 This provides the opportunity to apply their training and become familiar with the different types of dental practices.

 Students can earn an Associate in Applied Science degree in Dental Hygiene in only two years.
-Earning a Diploma in Dental Assisting takes less than one year.
 Note: these are two separate programs, not two levels of the same program.